Buyer's Remorse Law Texas: Contract Cancellation & Consumer Rights

 Whenever you are going to make a big-ticket purchase, there are many tips that you should follow to protect yourself:

-• Have an attorney look over the contract before you sign it.
+- Consult with an attorney to review the contract before signing it.

 It is important for a consumer to remember that in general terms, signing a contract binds you to that deal.
 As a consumer, you cannot escape your contractual obligations at any time just because you change your mind.
 However, consumer protection laws and cooling-off periods have a very important role in certain situations.